 In some cases, when an applicant has many pre-requisite courses to complete, it is possible to register through the Dorothea Dix Scholar's Program (undergraduate adult continuing education department).
+These courses are offered during the day during the academic year.
 For any questions regarding this process, the Dix Office can be reached at 617-521-2500 and dix@simmons.edu.